gradle/gradle/design-docs/play-support.md

 - When the tasks start a deployment, stop the deployment before rebuilding, or reload if supported by the deployment.
 - If previous build started any service, stop that service before rebuilding.
 - Deprecate reload properties from Jetty tasks, as they don't work well and are replaced by this general mechanism.
+- Ctrl+C kills the daemon process too, maybe we should use something else to exit continuous mode

 ---